international employment law firm alliance L&E Global

 Employer’s Obligation to Provide a Healthy and Safe Workplace

-The employer has to ensure the health and safety of the employees in all work related aspects.
+The employer has to ensure the health and safety of the employees in all work-related aspects.
 The employer is responsible for the health and safety of the employees even when using external dedicated services.

-With regards to the measures to be implemented for the health and safety of their employees, employers should bear in mind that there exists a series of principles aimed at preventing health and safety issues, such as avoiding risks, evaluating the risks that cannot be avoided, adapting the work to the individual, especially when designing the workplace and when choosing the equipment, as well as work methods and training for employees.
-At every employer’s level, a health and safety committee has to be organised.
+With regards to the measures to be implemented for the health and safety of their employees, employers should bear in mind that there are a series of principles aimed at preventing health and safety issues, such as avoiding risks, evaluating the risks that cannot be avoided, adapting the work to the individual, especially when designing the workplace and when choosing the equipment, as well as work methods and training for employees.
+At the employer’s level, a health and safety committee has to be organised.
 Equal numbers of members will represent the employees and the employer within this committee.

 Complaint Procedures